 Conjunctivitis in dogs caused by an allergy isn't contagious.

-However, conjunctivitis caused by an infection may be contagious to other dogs so it's important to be strict about hygiene to avoid passing this on, especially if you have other pets in your home.
+However, conjunctivitis caused by an infection may be contagious to other dogs, so it's essential to be strict about hygiene to avoid passing this on, especially if you have other pets in your home.

-Your vet may prescribe antibiotic eye drops or ointment depending on whether the problem is the result of an allergy or an infection.
+Your vet may prescribe antibiotic eye drops or ointment depending on whether the problem results from an allergy or an infection.

-The bacteria that causes conjunctivitis is not the same as the one that affects humans, so dogs can't pass conjunctivitis on to humans.
+The bacteria that cause conjunctivitis are not the same as those that affect humans, so dogs can't pass the condition on to humans.

-If you'd like to learn more about canine conjunctivitis just follow the link.
+Just follow the link if you'd like to learn more about canine conjunctivitis, just follow the link.

 As far as canine eye problems go, this is probably one of the most painful.

-This condition normally affects both eyes at the same time and can be in upper or lower lids, but it's more common in the lower lids.
+Entropion usually affects both eyes simultaneously and can be in the upper or lower lids; however, it's more common in the lower lids.

-Where entropion is hereditary, puppies may be born with it or develop it within the first 12 months of their life, however it's more commonly seen in older Cocker Spaniels.
+Where entropion is hereditary, puppies may be born with it or develop it within the first 12 months, but it's more commonly seen in older Cocker Spaniels.

 Symptoms include; pain, watery eyes, blinking, swollen lids, and ulcers.